 In June 2020, the Company, as lender, entered into a \$10.0 million secured revolving promissory note with the unconsolidated Latitude Margaritaville Watersound JV, as borrower.
-As of June 30, 2020, \$0.1 million was outstanding on the Latitude Margaritaville Watersound JV Note.
+As of September 30, 2020, \$1.5 million was outstanding on the Latitude Margaritaville Watersound JV Note.
 The Latitude Margaritaville Watersound JV Note was provided by the Company to finance the development of the pod-level, non-spine infrastructure, which will be repaid by the JV as each home is sold by the JV, with the aggregate unpaid principal and all accrued and unpaid interest due at maturity in June 2025.
 The Latitude Margaritaville Watersound JV Note is secured by a mortgage and security interest in and on the real property and improvements located on the real property of the JV.
 See Note 4.
-Real Estate Joint Ventures and Note 9.
+Joint Ventures and Note 9.
 Other Assets for additional information.

-As of June 30, 2020 and December 31, 2019, the Company was required to provide surety bonds that guarantee completion of certain infrastructure in certain development projects and mitigation banks of \$19.7 million and \$10.7 million, respectively, as well as a standby letter of credit in the amount of \$1.9 million as of June 30, 2020, which may potentially result in liability to the Company if certain obligations of the Company are not met.
+As of September 30, 2020 and December 31, 2019, the Company was required to provide surety bonds that guarantee completion of certain infrastructure in certain development projects and mitigation banks of \$21.7 million and \$10.7 million, respectively, as well as standby letters of credit in the amount of \$5.7 million as of September 30, 2020, which may potentially result in liability to the Company if certain obligations of the Company are not met.

-As of June 30, 2020, the Company had a total of \$134.9 million in construction and development related contractual obligations, of which a significant portion will be funded through committed financing arrangements.
+As of September 30, 2020, the Company had a total of \$124.1 million in construction and development related contractual obligations, of which a significant portion will be funded through committed financing arrangements.

 In January 2019, the Company's unconsolidated Pier Park TPS JV, entered into a \$14.4 million loan, maturing in January 2026 (the "Pier Park TPS JV Loan").
-The Pier Park TPS JV Loan is secured by the real property, assignment of rents and the security interest in the rents and personal property.
-In connection with the Pier Park TPS JV Loan, as guarantor the Company, a wholly owned subsidiary of the Company and the Company's JV partner entered into a joint and several guarantee in favor of the lender, to guarantee the payment and performance of the borrower.
-As guarantor the Company's liability under the Pier Park TPS JV Loan will be automatically reduced to 50.0%, or a further 25.0% of the outstanding principal balance upon reaching and maintaining certain debt service coverage.
-In addition, the guarantee can become full recourse in the case of the failure of guarantor to abide by or perform any of the covenants or warranties to be performed on the part of such guarantor; any sale, conveyance or transfer of the property; upon the filing or commencement of voluntary bankruptcy or insolvency proceedings; the entry of monetary judgement or assessment or the filing of any tax lien against either the borrower or guarantor; and the dissolution of the borrower or guarantor.
+The Pier Park TPS JV Loan is secured by the real and personal property and an assignment of rents and the security interest in the rents.
+In connection with the Pier Park TPS JV Loan, the Company, a wholly-owned subsidiary of the Company and the Company's JV partner entered into a joint and several payment and performance guarantee in favor of the lender.
+The Company's liability as guarantor under the Pier Park TPS JV Loan will be automatically reduced to 50.0%, or a further 25.0% of the outstanding principal balance upon reaching and maintaining certain debt service coverage.
+The guarantee can become full recourse if the guarantor fails to abide by or perform any of its covenants or warranties; any sale, conveyance or transfer of the property; upon the filing or commencement of voluntary bankruptcy or insolvency proceedings; the entry of monetary judgement or assessment or the filing of any tax lien against either the borrower or guarantor; or the dissolution of the borrower or guarantor.
 The Pier Park TPS JV entered into an interest rate swap to hedge cash flows tied to changes in the underlying floating interest rate tied to LIBOR.
 The interest rate swap is effective January 14, 2021 and matures on January 14, 2026 and fixed the variable rate debt on the notional amount of related debt of \$14.4 million to a rate of 5.21%.
-As of June 30, 2020 and December 31, 2019, \$13.3 million and \$6.8 million, respectively, was outstanding on the Pier Park TPS JV Loan.
+As of September 30, 2020 and December 31, 2019, \$14.4 million and \$6.8 million, respectively, was outstanding on the Pier Park TPS JV Loan.